bentoml/gallery/templates/README.md

 - then edit all the boilerplate files freely, make sure to document all additional steps or files in your tutorial.

-TODO:
-- preprocess and remove directory name correctly for CLI